FreeCAD/FreeCAD-documentation/wiki/Compile_on_MinGW.md

 FreeCAD depends on many 3rd-party libraries for its functionality.
 They may be installed individually, or as a single unified command.

-Now, install the following required dependencies using pacman   *
+Now, install the following required dependencies using pacman:
 -   mingw-w64-x86_64-opencascade
 -   mingw-w64-x86_64-xerces-c
 -   mingw-w64-x86_64-qt5